 Registration is the annual process student organizations go through in order to be recognized by the university and receive resources.
 Existing student organizations must complete requirements for registration each year during the organization's registration window to maintain active status and to receive access to university funds and resources.
 Brand new organizations may begin registration in either the autumn or spring registration window.

 It is important to view the Student Organization Guidelines to completely understand the roles and requirements of student organizations on campus.
-The Guidelines explain the registration process outlined below as well other important aspects of student organization operations.
+The Guidelines explain the registration process outlined below as well other important aspects of student organization operations such as CSA Funding.